 Is counseling required and is it included in the fee?

-Psychotherapy using motivational interviewing and cognitive behavioral therapy (CBT) for substance abuse has been shown to be very effective in the treatment of opioid, opiate, benzodiazepine, and alcohol addictions.
+Psychotherapy using motivational interviewing and cognitive behavioral therapy (CBT) for substance abuse has been shown to be very effective in the treatment of opiate, benzodiazepine, and alcohol addictions.
 Counseling is not required but strongly encouraged.
 Motivational interviewing is a non-confrontational style of addiction psychotherapy where the patient is guided to find their own internal motivation for change.
 CBT is based on social learning theory. which states that drug and alcohol use are learned behaviors.
 Because drug and alcohol use are learned behaviors, they can therefore be “unlearned”.
 CBT for alcohol and drug addictions is also based on the findings that inaccurate or biased thoughts and beliefs, coupled with poor coping skills, lead to drug and alcohol abuse.
 CBT teaches changes in thinking about, and reactions to, relapse provoking situations.
 It requires practice and time to effectively use the principles of CBT.
 In CBT, a lapse or relapse is not used as a punishment.
 Instead, they are used as a learning tool towards your ultimate goal of abstinence or moderate alcohol use.

 Previous medical records required?